palaa159/Docs/Tutorials/17-Arduino_Focus_Example.md

 #### Open and Setup the Networking Widget
 ![Setup Networking Widget](../assets/images/gui_arduino_setupNetworkingWidgetSerial.png)

 #### Open the Focus Widget.
-Then, click "Start Data Steam" and then "Start" in the Networking Widget
+Then, click "Start Data Stream" and then "Start" in the Networking Widget

 ![OpenBCI Serial Not Focused](../assets/images/gui_arduino_serial_notFocused.png)